elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/displaying_game_data.md

 easily without having to duplicate all this code over and over again as we add new text indicators.

-The first thing we want to display is our player's score in the upper left area of the game window.
+We want to start by displaying our player's score in the upper left area of the game window.
 To accomplish this, we'll create a new `viewGameScore` function that takes in the current `model` and return the SVG element with the text we want to display.

 There may be a handful of unfamiliar things that we're not accustomed to seeing here, but what we're accomplishing is fairly straightforward.
 We want to start